 It's worse than that.

-They wanted to lose in Iraq.
+They wanted to lose an Iraq.

 They are responsible for the financial crisis.

-Do you understand how illogical it is for us to believe the notion that we've got this great group of moderates out there?
+See, folks, do you understand how illogical it is for us to believe the notion that we've got this great group of moderates out there?

 I'll tell you who they really are.

-And these uh these elites sit out there, they think they have the election results in their hands.
+They think they have the election results in their hands.

 And of course, they play it up.